philpagel/hp-t610-ssd-mount/README.md

 Adding a standard SATA SSD or HDD is easy enough but holding it firmly in place is a problem w/o the bracket.
 There are many hacks out there using cable ties, nylon string or cardboard to keep the newly added disk in place.
-I liked non of them.
+I liked none of them.
 There already is at least one 3D printable design for a suitable bracket out there but I think it is hard to print without support and so I designed my own version.